Mithgol/node-fidonet-fidohtml/README.md

 * A tagline (a line that immediately precedes the origin and/or the tearline and starts with three dots `...`) is wrapped in `<div class="tagline">`.
 It is also wrapped in `<font color="…">` (using `options.color.tagline`) when `options.fontColor` is `true`.

+* Properly quoted text (see [FSC-0032.001](http://ftsc.org/docs/fsc-0032.001)) is wrapped in `blockquote class="fidoQuote" data-authorID="…"` tag.
+The value of `data-authorID` contains the quote's author's initials and the following “greater than” characters — for example, `'MtW>>'`.

 * [Fidonet Unicode substrings](https://github.com/Mithgol/fiunis) are converted to their Unicode equivalents (but not in UUE blocks).

 * URLs become hyperlinks, i.e. each URL is wrapped in `<a>…</a>` tags.